Gil Kim: Executive and coaching career

 Kim interned for the Pittsburgh Pirates of Major League Baseball in 2009 for three months before he was hired by the Texas Rangers as an area scout covering Mexico in 2010.
 He and Tony LaCava scouted Roberto Osuna.
 He also scouted for the Rangers in the Dominican Republic.
 In 2014, the Rangers promoted Kim to director of international scouting.

 In January 2016, the Blue Jays hired Kim to be their first director of player development.
 In 2020, the Blue Jays promoted Kim to the major league coaching staff, while keeping his role as director of player development.
 In 2022, the Blue Jays named Kim the field coordinator.

+On February 13, 2025, Kim was announced as the new manager of the Dunedin Blue Jays of the single-A Florida State League.

 Personal life

 Kim's parents Yongcheol and Soonae were born in Korea; he was born in Philadelphia.
 Kim and his wife married in December 2015.